jajajang/sparse/README.md

 ## Requirement:
 python 3.7 with numpy, scipy, sklearn, cvxpy, mosek, matplotlib

+Especially about mosek, you need an additional license file to actually use the package.

 ## To replicate the result:
 For the l1 estimation error result of Figure 1 (row 1) in the paper, use